zulip/zulip-mobile/docs/howto/translations.md

 which we do when someone expresses interest in contributing them.

-Each messages file in `static/translations/` should be reflected in three boring, more-or-less mechanical lists:
+Each messages file in `static/translations/` should be reflected in two boring, more-or-less mechanical lists:
  * `flow-typed/translations.js`
- * `src/i18n/locale.js`
  * `src/i18n/messages.js`

 The first of these has a comment with a trivial command to help automate updating it.
-The others are smaller, and are maintained manually.
-It'd be good to fully automate all of them; we haven't yet.
+The other is smaller, and is maintained manually.
+It'd be good to fully automate both of these; we haven't yet.

 So, when a new messages file appears, update those three lists.
 Then see if the next section applies too...